Avenatti convicted of defrauding ex-client Stormy Daniels, sealing U.S. lawyer's fall | Entertainment

 Lawyer Michael Avenatti, who rose to fame for taking on then-U.S. President Donald Trump before a string of criminal charges ended his legal career, was convicted on Friday of defrauding a former client, porn star Stormy Daniels.
 Avenatti, who faces up to 22 years behind bars, had pleaded not guilty to embezzling nearly $300,000 in book proceeds intended for Daniels.

 The verdict by a federal jury in Manhattan followed a two-week trial in which the brash, 50-year-old lawyer represented himself.
-Avenatti, who is based in Los Angeles, agreed to surrender himself to U.S. marshals in California on Feb 7.
+Avenatti, who is based in Los Angeles, agreed to surrender to U.S. marshals in California on Monday.
 Sentencing was scheduled for May 24.

 Following the verdict, Avenatti, who was wearing a black mask and a suit with a diamond-patterned tie, switched his gaze back and forth between the jury and down at the table he was sitting at.
 He vowed to appeal.